-While it may seem like a small detail, setting up an after hours announcement can help you win and keep customers.
-By presenting a clear, welcoming message containing relevant information about your business, you are showing callers that you value their time.
+Taking the time to set up an effective after-business-hours announcement is definitely worth the effort.
+By presenting a clear, welcoming message containing relevant information about your business, you show callers you care and value their time.

-If your recording is vague, confusing, or drags on, customers will lose interest and hang up the phone instead of leaving a voicemail message.
-To help you create an effective after hours announcement, here are some best practices and sample scripts you can employ.
+If your automated voicemail greeting is vague, confusing, or drags on, customers will lose interest and hang up instead of leaving a message.
+Even worse, they may dial a competitor.

 1. State Your Business Name